Case study: Cunard

 For my research plan, I adapted the protocol to be more of a qualitative process.

 I wanted to understand the participants’ thoughts as they grouped the cards.
-I let them work uninterrupted, making notes and recording the session and then interviewed them at at the end to understand their desisions.
+I let them work uninterrupted, making notes of things I wanted to understand better.
+Then I interviewed them at the end

-In all 12 sessions were conducted, with a total of 18 participants.
+I ran 12 sessions, with a total of 18 participants.

 The sample set was a mix of members of cruise customers and Cunard sales, marketing and client-facing staff.